-Submit all assignments, including the two practicum assignments as well as the final paper via CANVAS (the Columbia Business School courseware).
+Submit all assignments, including the four practicum assignments as well as the final paper via CANVAS (the Columbia Business School courseware).
 It records the date and time of submissions.
-It is my policy not to accept late assignments.
+It is my policy not to accept late assignments during block week courses.
 I make rare exceptions for tardy assignments only if you notify me ahead of time and tardiness is due to circumstances outside of your control.
 I expect you to tell me when you will be able to turn in the assignment at your earliest opportunity, and to meet that revised deadline.